• Skip to Content

 Preliminary Oral Examinations are closed to all but the candidate and examination committee members.
 (Students are encouraged to arrange for a “Dry Run” presentation for colleagues and faculty input prior to exam.)

-1. Criteria for Selection of Examination Committee Chair and Members (Oral exam forms must be submitted to the Academic Program Administrator at least 60 days before the exam date) The initial review will be conducted by Program Director and APG (Admissions, Progressions and Graduate) Committee Chair.
+5. Criteria for Selection of Examination Committee Chair and Members: Students should refer to relevant oral examination guidelines under PhD Program Dissertation and Final Oral Examination.
+PhD Preliminary Oral Exam Forms must be submitted to the Academic Program Administrator at least 60 days before the exam date.
+The initial review will be conducted by Program Director and APG (Admissions, Progressions and Graduate) Committee Chair.
 Then the form will go to the APG Committee for final approval.
 Approval must be received by the student before they can confirm scheduling and conduct their exam.

 1. Chair Selection: The Examination Committee chair will be the most senior ranking member of the committee, at or above the level of Associate Professor within the University but outside the School of Nursing.
 If two members have the same ranks, the chair is the one who has been in that rank the longest.
 However, if the most senior member is also the student’s advisor/co-advisor, the second most senior-ranked member will be the Examination Committee chair.